ictsuzuki/playwright-ts-pom-boilerplate/README.md

 # Project Title

-This project has been created as an assessment for a Deel interview.
+This project was created for a case study..

 ## Getting started